kermitt2/pdfalto/Readme.md

 * Install libmotif-dev (development headers)

-* Xpdf is shipped as git submodule, to download it:
+* Xpdf 4.00 is shipped as git submodule, to download it:

 > git submodule update --init --recursive

+* Build Xpdf 4.00:

+> cd xpdf-4.00

+> mkdir build

+> cd build

+> cmake -DCMAKE_BUILD_TYPE=Release ../

+> make

+This will create a static library for xpdf-4.00 at the following path `xpdf-4.00/build/xpdf/lib/libxpdf.a`

-* To build:
+* Build pdfalto:

+> cd ../..

 > cmake .

 > make

 ### Windows

 See `Compilation` for version 2.0 (at the moment nothing has changed)